 On successful completion of the course students will be able to:

-1. To develop basic investigation and conceptual design skills in a multi-objective, multi-option problem framework.
+1. Demonstrate basic investigation and conceptual design skills in a multi-objective, multi-option problem framework.

-2. To apply research and design skills acquired in earlier courses to solve design problems.
+2. Apply research and design skills acquired in earlier courses to solve design problems.

-3. To work as part of a design team.
+3. Work as part of a design team.

-4. To be able to communicate and interact at a professional level.
+4. Communicate and interact at a professional level.